abstractqqq/GodetteVNFramework/README.md

 ### Known issues:

 1. Mac export will be considered corrupted.
 Most likely you will need to do the command line trick to run it.
+2. vn.show_chosen_choices works if all choices lead to different branches, will not work if choice A and choice B lead to the same block.
+(No bug, but if choice A and choice B lead to the same block, then the system will think choice B is chosen when only choice A is.)
+3. vn.Files.get_progress() will return the percentage of text read.
+It will overestimate if you have in-block one-line 'fake branches'. (events of the form {uid : dialog, condition:...})

+Issue 2 and 3 can be avoided by adding some more branches.

 ### Documentations